ReubenPercival/LocalNoteBox/README.md

 # LocalNoteBox

-> Lightweight self-hosted notes app — no dependencies, no build step, no npm.
+> Lightweight self-hosted notes app — no dependencies, no build step, no npm ( actually no just FUCK npm.
+Npm is an awful thing and is like 99% malware) .

 ## Quick start